chenzhihuai/chenzhihuai.github.io/index.md

 ## About
-Zhihuai Chen is a senior engineer at ICT, and mainly focuses on research topics like online scheduling and heuristic search algorithm.
+Zhihuai Chen is a Researcher at ICT, and mainly focuses on research topics like online scheduling and heuristic search algorithm.
 He loves programming and researching, and now devotes himself to solving problems in communication technology with combinatorial optimization knowledge.

 ## Education
 - 2009 - 2013 : Bachelor at College of Mathematics and Computer Science,Fuzhou University